 The near infrared filter is used to capture a single band of reflected near infrared light.
 When processed with our MCC application, the output images will be a single image band, meaning black and white.
 A white pixel will be high NIR reflectance, and a black pixel low NIR reflectance.
 You can disregard the green and blue image channels as they will not contain useful data compared to the red channel.

-The RGB filter is the typical filter that is installed on all cameras, which captures color light just like our eyes see the world.
+The RGB filter is the typical filter that is installed on most cameras, which captures color light just like our eyes see the world.
 RGB cameras are commonly used along with multispectral ones to provide a reference image to the viewer.
 This reference is often times necessary to relate what our eyes see to what a camera capable of capturing near infrared (NIR) light sees.

 Once the images are captured by the OCN, RGN, NGB, RE and NIR model cameras they should be calibrated using our Calibration Target.
-Once calibrated the images can be stitched in the program of your choice, such as Pix4D, Agisoft, Drone Deploy, Agribotix, MapsMadeEasy, Simactive, Icaros etc.
+Once calibrated the images can be stitched in the program of your choice, such as Pix4D, Agisoft, Drone Deploy, Agribotix, MapsMadeEasy, Simactive, Icaros etc. Or you can upload to our MAPIR Cloud directly from the camera without needing to process in MCC.

 Many of these applications provide what is called a raster/index calculator, that performs math on the image's pixels.
 The pixel values that result after computing the index represent a pixel range dependent on the index and what it is calculating.
 Many programs make this calculation a one-button process, but let's explain it in a little more detail: